majguo/arm-rhel-was-nd-cluster/add-nodes/src/main/resources/README.md

 # What is this stuff?

-- This page specifies content required to create a new plan ("Add additional nodes to the exsiting cluster") to an Azure application offer ("IBM WebSphere Server ND Traditional V9.0.5 Cluster").
+- This page specifies content required to create a new plan ("Add additional nodes to the existing cluster") to an Azure application offer ("IBM WebSphere Server ND Traditional V9.0.5 Cluster").
 To view details about how to create Azure application offer, pls check out [this page](https://github.com/majguo/arm-rhel-was-nd-cluster/blob/master/arm-rhel-was-nd-cluster/src/main/resources/README.md)

 ## Plan overview